arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterArrayType(ctx *ArrayTypeContext)
     EnterArrayType is called when production arrayType is entered.

+func (s *BaseArcParserListener) EnterAssignmentOp(ctx *AssignmentOpContext)
+    EnterAssignmentOp is called when production assignmentOp is entered.

 func (s *BaseArcParserListener) EnterAssignmentStmt(ctx *AssignmentStmtContext)
     EnterAssignmentStmt is called when production assignmentStmt is entered.